dotfurther/OpenDiscoverSDK/README.md

 ## The Open Discover SDK Platform namespace comes with a distributable, highly parallel, document/container ingestion class, DocumentTaskEngine.
 The screen shots below are of a QA test UI that is used to test an instance of the DocumentTaskEngine on various QA datasets.

-### Example 1.3GB, 1,571 file/container dataset that upon processing expands to 12,540 files (1.3GB of files recursively processed in under 17 seconds on a OS cached SSD drive)
+### Example 1.3GB, 1,571 file/container dataset that upon processing expands to 12,665 files (1.3GB of files)

 #### Processing Summary Screen Shot (~280 GB/hour processing rate based upon the 1.3GB input size of the dataset):
 <img src="DocumentTaskEngineProcessingTaskSummary.png">